takahirox/EXT_skeleton_humanoid/README.md

 Also, this extension allows to create common humanoid animation library because animation target is no longer tied to a certain node in the same glTF file.

+## Scope

+### In scope

+* Remap animation among the same or similar structured skeletons.

+### Out of scope

+* Retarget animation among different structured skeletons.
+* Add constraints to joints.
+It should be defined in another extension that extends this extension.

 ## Example